raygunzapzap/students/README.md

 for their team may issue a warning memo that they will quit unless they start getting cooperation, and a second memo quitting the team if the cooperation is not forthcoming.
 Students who get fired or quit must either find another team willing to add them as a member or get zeroes for the remaining assignments.
-As you will find out, group work isn’t always easy—team members sometimes cannot prepare for or attend group sessions because of other responsibilities, and conflicts often result from differing skill levels and work ethics.
+As you will find out, group work isn't always easy --- team members sometimes cannot prepare for or attend group sessions because of other responsibilities, and conflicts often result from differing skill levels and work ethics.
 When teams work and communicate well, however, the benefits more than compensate for the difficulties.
 One way to improve the chances that a team will work well is to agree beforehand on what everyone on the team